sam-houskeeper/sam-houskeeper.github.io/_pages/teaching.md

 ---
 {% include base_path %}

-I describe my approach to pedagogy in my <br>[Teaching Statement](http://sam-houskeeper.github.io/files/Teaching_Statement.pdf) and illustrate it in the following course syllabi that I have designed.
+I describe my approach to pedagogy in my [Teaching Statement](http://sam-houskeeper.github.io/files/Teaching_Statement.pdf) and illustrate it in the following course syllabi that I have designed.
 Below, you can find an outline of my teaching training and experience.

 **Introduction to International Relations**
 <br>[Syllabus](http://sam-houskeeper.github.io/files/Houskeeper_Undergrad_IR_Syllabus.pdf)